 If you are a new racer, then your CX category will start as a Cat 5.
 Just as in road and track events, you can upgrade by earning points in CX races.
 Just check your USAC license.
 If you don’t have one you are a Cat 5 (men and women).
 Note that Chicago Cyclocross Cup Overall standings points are NOT the same as USAC CX upgrade points.

 If you have a current and valid USAC racing license then you were issued a CX category.
-If you feel that your USAC CX category is not your appropriate CX category, you may request a category change online at USACycling.org.
+If you feel that your USAC CX category is not your appropriate CX category, you may request a category change online at Experienced One Day License directly from USAC, but you still must race in your USAC category..
 You cannot downgrade to a Cat 5.
-Only Women and Men Cat 5’s are allowed to race with a One Day license.
+Only Cat 5’s are allowed to race with a One Day license.
 Everyone else must purchase a USAC annual license.
+There is the option to purchase an

 So I can race whatever category I want, right?

 NO!
 You must race in your actual USAC CX category.
 Not up, not down, but whatever category is (or was if you have not yet renewed) listed on your USAC license.
 If you don’t have and annual USAC license you are a Cat 5.
-Read here about how to upgrade or downgrade (if you’ve been away for a while).
+You can upgrade or downgrade directly on USACycling.org in your account/licenses page.

-I’m a Trans-gendered or Gender Non-Binary Athlete.
+I am a Transgender Athlete.
 Where do I fit in?
 Is everyone allowed to race and join the party?

 The CCC has always been first and foremost about fostering a positive & supportive community built around competitive cyclo-cross racing, and that means welcoming and challenging everyone who wants to contribute to the series and make it better in that regard.

 The CCC supports and follows USA Cycling’s Transgender Athlete Participation policies.
 We encourage everyone to read the full policy and educate themselves.
-Discrimination or harassment of any kind on the basis of race, color, religion, age, gender, sexual orientation, gender identification, national origin, or any other stupid idea someone comes up with to belittle another racer will not be tolerated at CCC events.
+Discrimination or harassment of any kind on the basis of race, color, religion, age, gender, sexual orientation, gender identification, national origin, or any other stupid idea someone comes up with to belittle another racer will not be tolerated at CCC events and may result in disqualification.

 As CX racers we are all a little weird, even for cycling in general, and definitely outside the sphere of mainstream sports.
 Why else would we voluntarily race our bikes in rain, mud, and 30F degree temps while all the “normal” people are sitting on their couches watching sportsball?
-So if you are at a CCC event you are here to race your bike hard, have a good time, and you are welcome as part of this big, goofy, oddball family.
+So if you are at a CCC event you are here to race your bike hard (or cheer on someone else who is), have a good time, and you are welcome as part of this big, goofy, oddball family.
 Bob’s your uncle.
-If you can’t do that without trivializing someone because they are a little different than you, than just stay home and enjoy the game on TV.
+If you can’t do that without trivializing someone because they are different than you, then just stay home and enjoy the game on TV.
+And if it’s not completely obvious at this point, we’ll make this point absolutely clear… we all belong here.
+We can disagree with each other while still respecting each other and having fun racing our bikes.
+Thanks!

 What is my CX age?

 Cyclocross age is based on your age as of 12/31 of the year in which the CX World Championships take place.
 Since all CCC races take place in the calendar year BEFORE the calendar year in which CX World Championships take place (usually end of January or early February) your CX age for all CCC events is your age as of 12/31 of the next calendar year.
 The formula is: CX Age = Current Year – Birthday Year + 1.
-This goes for everyone, Masters, Juniors, Women, etc.
+This goes for everyone but really only applies to Masters and Juniors.

 What’s the difference between “Category 3/4” and “Category 1/2/3” – they both have a “3”?

 The cat 3/4 race is limited to only Category 3 and Category 4 racers.
-Since there aren’t that many Cat 1’s and 2’s we open up that race to the Cat 3’s that want to get a little more experience and to race against the really fast guys, and so the field size is a little larger.
+Since there aren’t that many Cat 1’s and 2’s we open up the Men Cat 1/2 race to the Cat 3’s that want to get a little more experience and to race against the really fast guys, and so the field size is a little larger.

 What is a sandbagger?

 Sandbaggers are NON Pro/Cat 1 racers who win by enormous margins over their fellow competitors but aren’t man/woman enough to upgrade and challenge themselves and race at a higher level.
 If its your first ever CX race and you destroy the field, okay… you’re a monster and we forgive you… but apply for that upgrade now.
 If not, you know what you should have done last season.
 The CCC does NOT issue upgrades and we do NOT force riders to upgrade.
-We believe that people are innately good at heart and every rider will upgrade when the time is right for them.
+We believe that people are innately good at heart and every rider will upgrade when the time is appropriate and right for them.
 However, when we notice egregious sandbagging with no action taken we will always pull the rider aside and have a quick chat.
-Also, note that since 2013 USA Cycling has updated its rulebook language regarding mandatory upgrades (rule 1.D.4):

-Cat 5 to Cat 4: Experience in 10 qualifying races is a mandatory upgrade.
+Cat 5 to Cat 4: Experience in 10 races or 10 points in 12 months is a mandatory upgrade.

-Cat 4 to Cat 3: Voluntary upgrade with 10 points.
-Fifteen points or two wins if the field had at least 30 competitors is a mandatory upgrade. *
+Cat 4 to Cat 3: Voluntary upgrade with 10 points in 36 months.
+10 points in 12 months or two wins if the field with at least 20 competitors is a mandatory upgrade. **

-Cat 3 to Cat 2: Voluntary upgrade with 15 points.
-Twenty points or two wins if the field had at least 30 competitors is a mandatory upgrade. *
+Cat 3 to Cat 2: Voluntary upgrade with 15 points in 36 months.
+15 points in 12 months or two wins if the field had at least 20 competitors is a mandatory upgrade. **

-Cat 2 to Cat 1: Voluntary upgrade with 20 points.
-Twenty-five points or two wins if the field had at least 40 competitors is a mandatory upgrade.
+Cat 2 to Cat 1: Voluntary upgrade with 20 points in 36 months.
+20 points or two wins if the field had at least 20 competitors is a mandatory upgrade.

 What is heckling?